mgillis33/year-in-books/README.md

-# Books 2022
+# Year In Books
-Tracking my books read by year, compiling into different forms of Data Visualization (Data directly from Goodreads catalogue).
+Tracking my books read by year, compiling into an R Markdown document.
+(Data directly from Goodreads catalogue).